Synopsik/DiscordBot/README.md

 load_dotenv()
 ```

-2. Create our Discord bot class, inherits from the Bot class in commands
+4. Create our Discord bot class, using our inherited `commands.Bot` as the Parent class
 ```
 class DiscordBot(commands.Bot):
 ```

-3. Set up init method to store important variables.
-We pass cogs as an optional argument that can hold an indefinite amount of values.
-We then configure the intents and other default config info to pass to the \_\_init__ method of the parent class.
-Once the class object is instantiated, we use the built-in run method to start our bot.
+5. * Set up init method to store important variables.
+   * We pass cogs as an optional argument that can hold an indefinite amount of values.
+   * We then configure the intents and other default config info to pass to the \_\_init__ method of the parent class.
+   * After we run the init method of the Bot parent class, we use the built-in run method to start our bot.
 ```
   def __init__(self, *cogs):
     self.cogs_list = cogs